greggman/hft-gamepad-api/README.md

 While this will work, if your game is not designed for HappyFunTimes you're probably going to be slightly disappoinetd.
-By that I mean if your game is expecting an XBox 360 / PS3 controller with 2 analog sticks, a dpad, 13 buttons you're going to be disappointed.
+By that I mean if your game is expecting an XBox 360 / PS3 controller with 2 analog sticks, a dpad, 13 buttons you're probably not going to be happy with a single DPad and 2 buttons on a touch screen.
+Consider designing a game specifically for HappyFunTimes.

 ## BE CREATIVE